arulhuw/cs/csweek1moduleintroduction/materials/homeworkquiz.md

     - c. can change how we do things
     - d. can change what we do
 4. Employers and professions encourage people to become __________.
-    - a. lifelong learners✔
+    - a. lifelong learners
-    - b. reflective practitioners
+    - b. reflective practitioners  ✔
     - c. individuals who often reflect
     - d. lifelong reflectors
 5. Which of the following were outcomes of reflections by the Product Design students presented on page 5?
 (Select 6)